The late Hal Lord of Pottsville after a heat race victory at the track many fans simply referred to as Schoentown.

 Branchdale C. 1955

 Following the end of World War II until the years just before the Viet Nam Conflict, many race tracks opened and operated from a few years to just a single event.
 These racing facilities were constructed in various types from farm fields to county fairgrounds.
+With many having only a brief existence, researching their history is difficult at best.
 Those circumstances is what makes finding information on them difficult because in many cases it is non-existent or lost forever.

 While photographs and records may be difficult to find, it is still remembered by some of the local and nearby residents.
+One source indicates that a local family has a photo album from when the track operated.
+The images inside that priceless piece of local history may be the only pictures of the events that took place there.
 There has also been some discussion if it was ever open to the public, had any type of facilities, or if more than one car raced on it at a time.

 Today, after more than 60 years, the current land owner appears to have the area well kept.
 One aerial photo shows what might have been the outline of the track.
 Please keep in mind that this is private property and to respect the wishes of the property owner by not trespassing.